Q & A

 Do BioLet composting toilets have problems with worms, flies, or other bugs?

-No, a properly installed and maintained BioLet has no problems at all with worms, flies, or other bugs.
+No, a properly installed and maintained BioLet has no problems with worms, flies, or other bugs.
 The CO2 emissions produced by the aerobic (oxygen fueled) composting process are a deterrent to bugs.On the other hand, anaerobic (oxygenless) processes found in outhouses and septic systems produce gases which attract these problems.

 How do I track my order?